willyfox07/Employees_data_base/documentation/Software Requirements Specifications.md

 
 - User clicks the “Edit” button in the employee list view mode;
 - Application displays form to enter employee data;
-- User enters employee data and presses “Cancel” button;
+- User update employee data and presses “Cancel” button;
 - Data don’t save in data base, then list of employee records is displaying to user.
 - If the user selects the menu item "Employees”, ”Departments”, the data will not be saved to the database and the corresponding form with updated data will be opened.